The 20 Best Kearns-Sayre Syndrome Doctors Near Me in Pennsylvania, US

 English

-Rebecca Ganetzky is a Pediatrics provider in Philadelphia, Pennsylvania.
+Rebecca Ganetzky is a Pediatrics provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Ganetzky is rated as a Distinguished provider by MediFind in the treatment of Kearns-Sayre Syndrome.
-Her top areas of expertise are Leigh Syndrome, Kearns-Sayre Syndrome, Pyruvate Carboxylase Deficiency, Dihydrolipoamide Dehydrogenase Deficiency, and Splenectomy.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Leigh Syndrome, Kearns-Sayre Syndrome, Pyruvate Carboxylase Deficiency, Dihydrolipoamide Dehydrogenase Deficiency, and Splenectomy.

 Distinguished in Kearns-Sayre Syndrome